sagakom/systatic/v2_TESTING.md

 You'll need to have Composer and PHP installed on your machine.

+**Please don't test v2 in a production application, as it's not stable and tests still need to be written.**

 1. Create a new directory and CD into that directory

 ```